Layr-Labs/eigenlayer-contracts/docs/experimental/AVS-Guide.md

  - The operator, noticing an upcoming change in their delegated stake, notifies the AVS about this change.
 To do this, the operator triggers the AVS to call the `ServiceManager.recordStakeUpdate(..)` which in turn accesses `Slasher.recordStakeUpdate(..)`.
 On successful execution of this call, the event `MiddlewareTimesAdded(..)` is emitted.
 - The AVS provider now is aware of the change in stake, and the staker can eventually complete their withdrawal.
 Refer [here](https://github.com/Layr-Labs/eigenlayer-contracts/blob/master/docs/EigenLayer-withdrawal-flow.md) for more details

-The following figure illustrates the above flow:
+The figure below illustrates this flow:
 ![Stake update](../images/staker_withdrawing.png)

 ### *Deregistering from AVS*